-Once your text is positioned in place, click on the text layer and find "Animate!" in the main toolbar.
+Once your text is positioned in place, click on the text layer and find "Animate" tab in the main toolbar.
 In the animation panel, you can preview Kapwing's library of text animations: Flicker, Fade, Hue Rotate, Vibrate, and others.
 Feel free to experiment with different animations or click "Fade in."

-If you want your text to fade in after a delay or at a certain time in the video, click the 'Timeline" button to adjust when the fade in animation starts.
+If you want your text to fade in after a delay or at a certain time in the video, use the timeline to adjust when the fade in animation starts.
 Move the sliders to change the start and end time of your text.
 After the end time, the text will disappear.
 In my example, I added two text boxes that fade in at different times.

 Because Kapwing is based in the cloud, your posts are editable, meaning you can always go back to change your animation, move the timeline, or adjust the appearance of the text.